 |Servings: 6 to 8 servings|

 |Amount per serving|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Roasted turkey breast is a great alternative to roasting a whole turkey.
 A four- to five-pound turkey breast will feed six to eight people, it's a cinch to carve, and it's perfect for making sandwiches the next day.

-Also, you can roast a turkey breast in about an hour, as compared with up to five hours for a whole turkey.
-Prepare to feel slightly disoriented by how short the cooking time will seem.
+You can roast a turkey breast in about an hour, as compared with up to five hours for a whole turkey.

 Another bonus: With no dark meat to worry about, you can roast a turkey breast at a higher temperature than you would a whole turkey, so the skin gets nice and crispy while the meat remains moist and juicy.
 For this reason, be sure to get a skin-on breast rather than a skinless one.

 If you want to cook a bone-in turkey breast, that would be a half-breast, i.e., a single breast.
 For boneless, you could do a half or a full (double) breast.
 Either way, just ask your butcher to roll and tie the boneless breast so that it cooks evenly.

 Watch Now: Roast Turkey Breast